willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 MESS:00:00:01.559432:0: Loading 'u-boot.bin' to 0x8000 size 0x76ea4
 ```

-Shortly after U-Boot should write to the serial port too:
+Shortly after U-Boot should write to the serial port too and we can enter the
+built-in shell by pressing a key:

 ```
 U-Boot 2021.01-00688-g184aa65041 (Jan 23 2021 - 10:56:09 +0000)